linrongbin16/lin.vim/README.md

     $ ./install.sh
 ```

-#### Notice

-The `install.sh` (and `install.ps1`) support 3 modes:

-- Full mode (default mode): use just `./install.sh`.
-It install all features for best user experience, which consumes unignorable CPU, memory, disk and graphics.
-- Limit mode: for low performance devices (such as old PC).
-With `./install.sh --limit`, it disable extra highlights, colorschemes, most language servers and other editing supports.
-- Basic mode: for extremely restricted environment (such as production environment), which has limited network access or user authentication.
-With `./install.sh --basic`, it only install pure vim configurations, without any third party softwares or vim plugins.

-Please try `./install.sh --help` (or `.\install.ps1 --help`) for more information.

 ## Windows

 > The goal of installation on windows is to install native executable file, no [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) nor [MYSY2](https://www.msys2.org/) for below reasons: